 Senior patient-centricity programme leader of Cancer Research UK, on panel facilitator Rachel Jones

 Rachel always impresses me with the way she has organised and facilitated the focus groups we’ve run together.
-With topics ranging from science and new technologies, through to patient and healthcare issues, her underlying knowledge, genuine enthusiasm, and natural empathy and understanding of people shines through.
+With topics ranging from science and new technologies, through to patient and healthcare issues, her underlying knowledge, genuine enthusiasm, and natural empathy and understanding of people shine through.

 Rachel interacts with patients and their families with both tact and ease, ensuring that we end up with networks of people engaged and wanting to be involved.
-She has an ability that I think is rare to find: naturally picking up on peoples non-verbal as well as verbal meanings very quickly.
+She has an ability that I think is rare to find: naturally picking up on people's non-verbal as well as verbal meanings very quickly.

 This means that she understands implicitly when (and how) to ask for more information, or when people need a break – the result is a group where everyone (including myself) leaves feeling valued and the information shared is easily translated into knowledge.